ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Thursday Night</h3>A chance of showers and thunderstorms before 1am, then showers and thunderstorms likely.
-Mostly cloudy, with a low around
+Mostly cloudy.
+Low around 62, with
-         62. South southwest wind 2 to 6 mph.
+         temperatures rising to around 64 overnight.
+South southwest wind 2 to 6 mph.
 Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">